kopparam/kopparam.github.io/_posts/2019-08-17-test-driven-development-and-static-methods-in-java.markdown

 There were more than a lot of instances when Java's static methods get in the way of test driving my implementation.
 In this post, I want to explain what kind of situations these are, how I choose to solve them and why I need to solve them.

 The most basic example for this situation is generating random UUIDs in the service layer.
-Let us take an example where I get a purche order payload, which has information on how to process the payment and what to purchase with that money.
+Let us take an example where I get a purchase order payload, which has information on how to process the payment and what to purchase with that money.
 The method signature looks something like this.

 {% highlight java %}
 CheckoutResponse checkout(Payment payment, Order order);